espeak-ng/espeak-ng/docs/mbrola.md

 The list is searched from start to finish, until a match is found.
-Therefore, a line with more specific match condition should appear before a line which matches the same eSpeak NG phoneme but with a more general condition.
+Therefore, a line with more specific match condition should appear before a line which matches the same eSpeakNG phoneme but with a more general condition.

+__Note:__

 You can get list (and descriptions) of defined phonemes for particular eSpeakNG language by entering command in `phsource` folder: